 The Asbury CSC meets the first Tuesday of each month, at 5 p.m., with occasional special meetings as urgent issues arise.
 All of the CSC meetings are OPEN to the parents, faculty, and staff of the school.

 What is CSC?

 There is a district-issued calendar of issues the committee is required to administer.
 Topics include such things as ensuring the parent-teacher compact is developed and distributed, reviewing and approving the school’s safety program and reviewing the strategy for ensuring educational objectives are established and progress toward those are monitored and reviewed.
 While CSC is not responsible for the development of the educational curriculum or for personnel issues such as teacher hiring or assignment, the committee does assess the school’s overall curriculum and does review and approve the school’s budget.

 Asbury’s CSC takes a very engaged approach and discusses or is involved in many aspects of the school’s environment.
 In addition to the issues mentioned above, the CSC at Asbury addresses school recruitment, parent-teacher conference planning, school communications including the newsletter and various events.
 While DPS sets the school’s schedule, the committee does work with the school administration to decide how classes will be allocated amongst the grades.

-Should you have any questions or comments regarding the Asbury CSC, please contact Alicia FaJohn, Asbury Principal, or any of the other representatives on the committee.
+Should you have any questions or comments regarding the Asbury CSC, please contact Jeanna Doung, Asbury Principal, or any of the other representatives on the committee.